Strategy11/formidable-forms/readme.txt

 * <a href="https://formidableforms.com/downloads/aweber/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">AWeber Forms</a>.
 Subscribe users to an AWeber mailing list when a newsletter signup form or contact form is submitted.
 * <a href="https://formidableforms.com/downloads/mailpoet-newsletters/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">MailPoet Newsletter forms</a>.
 Fill your email marketing lists from newsletter signup forms and contact forms.
 Then send WordPress newsletters from your own site using MailPoet.
 * <a href="https://formidableforms.com/downloads/highrise/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Highrise Forms</a>.
 Add leads to your Highrise CRM account any time a contact form, registration form, or payment form is submitted.
 * <a href="https://formidableforms.com/downloads/salesforce/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Salesforce Forms</a>.
-Create leads, contacts, and any other Salesforce objects directly from your contact forms and advanced forms.
+Create leads, contacts, and any other Salesforce objects directly from your contact page and advanced forms.
 * <a href="https://formidableforms.com/downloads/activecampaign-wordpress-plugin/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">ActiveCampaign Forms</a>.
-Let contact forms double duty as payment forms, post creation forms, and an ActiveCampaign integration.
+Let your contact form pull double duty as a payment form, post creation form, user registration form, and an ActiveCampaign integration.
 * <a href="https://formidableforms.com/downloads/hubspot-wordpress/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">HubSpot Forms</a>.
 Route contact form and lead form data to HubSpot CRM.
 * <a href="https://formidableforms.com/downloads/twilio/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Twilio for SMS Forms</a>.
 Collect votes and poll responses via SMS text or send SMS notifications when form entries are submitted or updated.
 Get notified instantly when an important contact form or payment form is completed.
 * <a href="https://formidableforms.com/downloads/wp-multilingual/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">WPML Forms</a>.
 Translate contact forms, registration forms, and advanced forms into multiple languages using our integrated multilingual forms plugin.
 * <a href="https://formidableforms.com/downloads/polylang/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Polylang Forms</a>.
 Get the form creator with Polylang bilingual or multilingual contact forms.
 * <a href="https://formidableforms.com/downloads/zapier/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Zapier Forms</a>.
 Connect with hundreds of different applications through Zapier.
 Insert a new row in a Google docs spreadsheet, post on Twitter, or add a new Dropbox file with your form.
 With Zapier, you have the option to trigger thousands of other actions from a contact form, lead form, quote form, quiz form, or any other advanced online form.
 * <a href="https://formidableforms.com/downloads/bootstrap/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Bootstrap Form Styles</a>.
-Instantly add Bootstrap form styling to contact forms, surveys, and advanced forms.
+Instantly add Bootstrap form styling to contact forms, registration forms, surveys, and advanced forms.
 * <a href="https://formidableforms.com/downloads/bootstrap-modal/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Bootstrap Modal Form</a>.
-Open contact forms, login forms, views, other shortcodes, and sections of content in a Bootstrap modal popup.
+Open contact forms, login forms, Formidable views, other shortcodes, and sections of content in a Bootstrap modal popup.

 After reading this feature list, you can probably imagine why Formidable Forms is the most advanced WordPress form plugin on the market, designed for far more than just contact forms.